lingfenghsiang/Persistent-Memory-Study/README.md

 | Graph path  |  `output/case_study/fastfair.png` |
 | Plot script path  | `tools/plot_case_btree.py` |

+## Notion

+When the machine boots up, there could be read or write operation on the DIMMs.
+If you observe strange spikes on the graph, you could wait for some time and run the code again.
 ## Miscellaneous
 ### What if I forget to install some dependencies?
  If you forget to install any dependencies before running "run.py", you need to delete the "tmp" folder.
 Once the dependencies are fixed, the "run.py" will create "tmp" folder again.